RadhaRamanJha/DS-Assignments/README.md

 ### 15. Neural Network:
 Implementation of neural network architectures including feedforward, convolutional, and recurrent neural networks.

+## 16. KMeans Clustering:
+Clustering of text document using KMeans and BatchKMeans for the text data.
+The vectorization of text data is done using both the LSA on Hashed Vectors, Hashed Vectors without LSA as well as TFIDF vectorization further

 ### Usage
 Each algorithm is implemented in a separate Python script.
 You can simply clone this repository and run the scripts individually.
 Make sure you have the required libraries installed by running pip install -r requirements.txt.